Xtherma/xtherma_api/README.md

 In this example "Betriebsmodus" can be 0 = Standby, 1 = Heizbetrieb, 2 = Kühlbetrieb ...

 ### unit
-If "value" is a numerical value, unit contains the unit as a string e.g. "°C", "K" and so on
+If "value" is a numerical value, unit contains the unit as a string e.g. "°C", "K" and so on.

 ### output_factor
-not used right now
+not used right now.

 ### input_factor
 this field contains a mathematical instruction for value as a string. "/10" means you have to divide by 10 to get the real value.